debplana/cancertrials.io/docs/index.md

 <b>FUNDING<b/>

-This project was supported by NIH grant U54-CA225088 to P. Sorger.
+This project was supported by NIH grant U54-CA225088 to Peter Sorger.
 Deborah Plana is supported by NIGMS training grants T32-GM007753 and F30-CA260780.